-1. Reporting/ Check In.
-Upon Receipt of orders to NGLO training, contact EWTGPAC NGLO instructor staff at (619) 437-2184 or email EWTGPAC_NGLO@navy.mil to facilitate coordination of check in.
+- 1. Reporting/Check In.
+Upon Receipt of orders to NGLO training, contact EWTGPAC NGLO instructor staff at (619) 437-2184 or email EWTGPAC_NGLO@navy.mil to facilitate coordination of check in. - a.
+Students arriving on the evening prior to Training Day One should report to the EWTGPAC Command Duty Officer, located in Building 15 or by phone at (619) 726-0861 for orders endorsement.